 You might just need a few ideas and LinkedIn ad strategies to spark your creativity.
 Don’t be ashamed, it’s a good strategy to take a look at LinkedIn ads that convert before creating one.
-Here are the 54 of the best LinkedIn ad examples we found in 2021!
+Here’s what you will learn from this article:

 We have handpicked this LinkedIn ad example because the colours make it truly stand out in the feed.
 While it’s not necessary to always have colours that stand out, it can be a great strategy to increase your CTR.

 We also like this LinkedIn ad because the ad copy starts with a pretty strong promise.
 Starting with a promise is a great way to compel people that see your ad to follow through to learn more.

 This LinkedIn ad example is solid because of the white background with colours that stand out.
 Having a white background is a great strategy if you bring colours on the image as they have high contrast.

 It’s also a great strategy to add your call-to-action in as many places as possible.
 In this ad, you can see the download button at the end and inside the ad copy.

 This LinkedIn ad example caught our attention because of the use Pendo made of the multi-image ad and the strong contrasting colours that stand out.
 Using multiple images that are in fact one big image is a creative way of standing out on LinkedIn.

 I’ll also add that the choice of colour truly makes them stand out in the feed which is very important.
 If you don’t stand out, there’s no way you’ll be able to get people to stop & click on your ad.